mtth/hdfs/README.rst

 Features
 --------

-* Python bindings for the `WebHDFS API`_, supporting both secure and insecure clusters.
+* Python bindings for the WebHDFS_ and HttpFS_ API, supporting both secure and insecure clusters.
 * Lightweight CLI with aliases for convenient namenode URL caching.
 * Additional functionality through optional extensions: